No. The MSCR degree is an exclusively online program.

 Please note, this is a 100% online program and student visas are not available.

 The program may be pursued either full-time or part-time.
-To be considered full-time, students must be registered for at least two (2) credit hours per academic term.
+To complete the program in two years, students must take at least two courses (2 credit hours each) per term.
+To be considered full-time for financial aid purposes, students must be registered for at least two (2) credit hours per academic term.
 Each academic term is 8 weeks in length.
 Courses are offered every 8 weeks during the following academic terms; Fall I, Fall II, Spring I, Spring II and Summer.

 For more information, please view our MSCR Courses and Descriptions.

 Yes.
 Students may take courses on a non-degree basis prior to beginning the MSCR program.
-For further information about this non-degree option, please refer to the CPHS Admission Policies section regarding Non-degree seeking students.
+For further information about this non-degree option, please refer to the MSCR Requirements.

 Please see our Tuition and Financial Aid information for details.